How to Add a Related Posts Section on Your Blog

 But the tendency to avoid reading goes even deeper.
 It’s incredibly easy to create a WordPress blog and populate it, leading to an overabundance of online content.
 People know this, so as soon as the attention they have allotted to your website is spent, they’ll move on.

 But you don’t want to see them go.
 The best way to make them stay would be to offer them something that will grab their attention after they’ve finished with the article they were on.
 And what’s better for the role than content similar to what they’re already reading?
+However, don’t forget to check out other tips that really work before you write your first blog post.

 The only problem with this idea of presenting people with the content similar to the one they’re reading is that WordPress, by default, doesn’t have that option.
 You can’t just go into the admin area, find an “enable similar blog posts” checkbox, and have all your troubles sorted.
 That’s not how it happens.